Sammy-T/uvu/README.md

-# Pearrd
+# Uvu
 This is a chat and conferencing website communicating via WebRTC and using Firebase for signaling.
-It's built using [Hugo-ing](https://github.com/Sammy-T/hugo-ing).

-This project is configured to be tested and deployed using Firebase.
+This project is configured to be deployed using Firebase.

 ## Getting Started